OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

 - interactive remoting
 - session remoting
 - retrieving information from remote sources
+- a note on scoping
 - passing variables to remote sessions
 - running scripts on remote computers

+## WORKING WITH PERSISTENT DATA
+- thus far, we have only dealt with volatile memory
+- generic export/import cmdlets
+  - Out-File
+  - Get-Content
+- common data structures (csv, xml, json)
+- cmdlets used for importing and exporting data structures

 ## INTRODUCTION TO SCRIPTING
 - a PowerShell script in its most basic form